-Lakeside Modern Cottage located in Unionville, IN broke ground in fall 2017 for a an extended family retreat located right on beautiful Lake Lemon south of Martinsville and north of Bloomington.
+Lakeside Modern Cottage located in Unionville, IN broke ground in fall 2017 for a an extended family retreat.
+This project is located right on beautiful Lake Lemon south of Martinsville and north of Bloomington.

-Our client has owned this property for about 25 years and it has served as primarily a weekend destination during that time.
-The site and lake is a fabulous family recreation spot for all water-activities, and this particular site abuts a protected forest preserve on one side with no worry of future development.
-As some surrounding neighbors have been renovating their properties, our client decided it was time to do the same and invest in the long-term for themselves and younger generations, our client is raising the bar for the area.
+Our client has owned this property for over 25 years and it has served as primarily a weekend destination.
+Unquestionably, the site and lake is a fabulous family recreation spot for all water-activities.
+As a matter of fact, this particular site abuts a protected forest preserve on one side with no worry of future development.
+In addition, a few neighbors have been renovating their properties, and our client decided it was time to do the same.
+By investing in the long-term for themselves and younger generations, our client is raising the bar for the area.